 Who can apply?

-The activity can take place in a low- or middle-income country within Sub-Saharan Africa, South Asia, or East Asia and Pacific.
-Projects can take place in more than one country and this can also include the United Kingdom and Republic of Ireland.
+The project must take place in one or more of the following places: the UK, the Republic of Ireland, a low- or middle-income country within Sub-Saharan Africa, South Asia, or East Asia and Pacific.

-- Telling people what to do rather than giving them the information to make their own decisions.
+- Telling people what to do rather than enabling them to make their own decisions

-- Engagement activities that are essential to carrying out your research in an ethical way (e.g. consulting with Community Advisory Boards or involving research participants in discussions).
+- Engagement activities that are essential to carrying out a health research project/programme in an ethical way, e.g. consulting with community advisory panels or communicating research findings to research participants

 For details on how to apply and further guidance documents please go to the Wellcome website.